Sophie Dahl: Personal life

 Dahl's paternal grandparents were the actor Stanley Holloway and his wife, Violet (née Lane), a former chorus dancer.
 Dahl's paternal lineage has been associated with the stage since at least 1850; Charles Bernard (1830–1894), a great-uncle to Stanley Holloway, was a Shakespearean actor and theatre manager in London and the English provinces.
-Bernard's son, Oliver Percy Bernard OBE MC (1881–1939), was an architect and scenic designer, responsible for the sets for Sir Thomas Beecham's Ring Cycle at Covent Garden.
+Bernard's son, Oliver Percy Bernard (1881–1939), was an architect and scenic designer, responsible for the sets for Sir Thomas Beecham's Ring Cycle at Covent Garden.
 Through Bernard, Dahl is related to his sons, the poet and translator Oliver Bernard, the photographer Bruce Bernard, and the writer Jeffrey Bernard.
-Dahl's maternal grandparents were the author Roald Dahl and the American actress Patricia Neal.
+Dahl's maternal grandparents were the author Roald Dahl (who named the character Sophie from his novel The BFG after her) and the American actress Patricia Neal.

-On 9 January 2010 Dahl married the singer Jamie Cullum.
-They had their first child, a daughter named Lyra, in March 2011.
-The couple had a second daughter, Margot, in March 2013.
-The family live in Buckinghamshire.
+On 9 January 2010, Dahl married the singer Jamie Cullum.
+They had their first child, a daughter, in 2011.
+The couple had a second daughter in 2013.
+The family lives in Buckinghamshire.

-Dahl is an ambassador at Place2Be, a charity who provide mental health support and advocacy in schools across the UK.
+Dahl is an ambassador for Place2Be, a charity which provides mental health support and advocacy in schools across the UK.